The Most Standout Makeup Moments of 2018 So Far

 Lily Collins

-Aside from the red teardrop, Collins silver-glitter makeup from May has us swooning.
+Aside from the red teardrop, Collins's silver-glitter makeup from May has us swooning.

 Photo: